Mortgage Repayment

 Buyer's Stamp Duty (BSD)

-If a non-Hong Kong permanent resident or company purchases property in Hong Kong, an extra 15% stamp duty, called a BSD, will be levied.
+If a non-Hong Kong permanent resident or company purchases property in Hong Kong, an extra 15% stamp duty, called a BSD, will be levied on top of the AVD.

 How to apply for a mortgage in Hong Kong?